Skip to main content

 Enemies to lovers.
 The real kind, where the hatred is specific and personal and rooted in something that happened before the story begins.

-The shift from antagonism to something else is not a switch that flips.
-It is a fracture that spreads so slowly you do not notice until you are already on the other side.
+Two people on one warship with nowhere to go.
+The forced proximity in space is structural, not decorative.
+The shift from antagonism to something else is not a switch that flips; it is a fracture that spreads so slowly you do not notice until you are already on the other side.

 You will find yourself thinking about the ship's layout when you are supposed to be sleeping.